-(For those who want to know why, if the same volume has to go through a smaller hole in the same amount of time it has to go faster.
+For those who want to know why, if the same volume has to go through a smaller hole in the same amount of time it has to go faster.
 This means it has to be pushed harder.
-Bernoulli explained it, and you can read the explanation from Tufts or, if you are really mathematical, from Berkeley).
+Bernoulli explained it, and there is an animation available that helps explain it.

-What it means is that by adjusting the flow out of the hole, the driller can adjust the internal pressure, and thus "kill the kick", or if gets to be too much of a problem, "kill the well".
+What it means is that by adjusting the flow out of the hole, the driller can adjust the internal pressure, and thus "kill the kick," or if gets to be too much of a problem, "kill the well".
 But it is not completely that simple.
-Bear in mind that there is the Kelly and all the rotation gear connected to the drill pipe at the top of the well.
-None of which can stand much pressure.
-Another piece of equipment has to be placed at the top of the well.
+Bear in mind that there is all the drilling and rotating equipment on the rig floor connected to the drill pipe at the top of the well.
+None of this can stand much pressure.
+So we need to place another piece of equipment between the drilling rig, and the top of the well.